 This appendix further details on the simulation exercise using Incentive Lab data.
-It also contains details of the back-of-the envelope calculation in the main text, and a table with the definitions of variables used in the paper.
+It also contains a table with the definitions of variables used in the paper.

 Simulation using the Incentive Lab data

 We use information available at the beginning of the year to simulate expected pay and variance of pay for the current year.